 2. University of Washington in Seattle, Washington

-U.S. News & World Report ranked the University of Washington (UW) the number one medical school for primary care instruction in 2012, a position it has held since 1994.
-USN&WR also ranked the medical school's pediatrics research program seventh in 2012.
-UW's School of Medicine offers M.D. and Ph.D. programs, as well as 93 accredited clinical fellowship and residency programs.
-These include 13 pediatric programs that provide training in endocrinology, infectious diseases or rheumatology.
+U.S. News & World Report ranked the University of Washington (UW) the number one medical school for primary care instruction in 2015.
+USN&WR also ranked the medical school's pediatrics research program eighth in 2015.
+The University of Washington's residency and fellowship programs include 14 pediatric programs that provide training in endocrinology, infectious diseases or rheumatology.
 Residents can also train in adolescent, neonatal or perinatal medicine.

 3. University of North Carolina in Chapel Hill